 Independent presenters may apply for projects that include organizing, programming, producing, or presenting live performances, either independently or in collaboration with other performing artists.

-Applications may be made by individuals.
 Collaborative projects that involve two or more artists sharing creative control should be submitted by a single applicant that meets the eligibility for the program, as listed below.
 Collaborating artists are not required to meet all eligibility criteria but must include a resume, CV and/or biography.

 Playwrights who were previously able to apply to Individual Arts Grants: Creative Writers are now eligible through this program.
 All drama-related projects, including playwrighting, workshops, and play development, are now funded exclusively through this program.